 According to Telegram, Secret Chats offer end-to-end encryption and leave no trace on the company’s servers, thus ensuring the message can only be read by the intended recipient.

-Telegram has a large audience for folks focused on security and privacy, in particular for sending sensitive documents, photos, password information, trade secrets, etc. They were the first to offer this level of security and privacy, and other apps have since jumped onboard to offer end-to-end encryption.
+Telegram has a large audience for folks focused on security and privacy, in particular for sending sensitive documents, photos, password information, trade secrets, etc. They were the first to offer this level of security and privacy, and other apps have since jumped on board to offer end-to-end encryption.

-First introduced in China in 2011, as of August 2017 WeChat has the largest number of monthly users, almost 1 billion.
+First introduced in China in 2011, as of August 2017 WeChat had the largest number of monthly users, almost 1 billion.
 WeChat has been a pioneer of development within the app, making it “China’s app for everything.”

 It can be used for shopping, exchanging money, playing games, paying utility bills, buying movie tickets, booking travel and many other daily life activities.
 Most of these features are available only in China and as such, are the envy of those outside that community.

 Remember the days of walkie-talkies?
 They were kind of the beginning of messaging on-the-go.
 Technology has changed a lot, to say the least.
 One messaging app has brought back the walkie-talkie feel.
 Voxer is an app you can use on your smartphone, tablet, or computer.
 It’s push-to-talk feature can create live conversations (Roger that!
 10-4!) or save for play back (like voice mail).

 Businesses have recently turned to Voxer as the app supports large groups to communicate easily.

 With all of these options, how do you know which one is right for you?
 Ask family and friends which apps they are using to communicate.
 It will be easier to jump into an app that the people you want to communicate with are already using.